rsususco/zoopaz-radio/README.md

 * Folder montages of cover art for top level folders.
 * No database, but could easily be supported in the future.
 * Mobile support.
 Chrome for iOS is supported when screen locked.
+* Keyboard shortcuts: Up/Down for Volume, Left/Right for Track Advancement, Space for Play/Pause, Backspace for Mute.

 License
 =======